rust-lang/rfcs/text/0000-failure-box.md

 At present the `try!` macro goes through the `FromError` trait directly.
 This RFC introduces a new level of indirection which allows debug information to be captured if necessary.
-In addition it also enables one way interoparability between errors and failures.
+In addition it also enables one way interoperability between errors and failures.

 ```rust